uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/Documents/Compliance_Checklist.md

 ## 4. 📄 Documentation and Record-Keeping

-- [ ] **Maintain Comprehensive Record**: Keep detailed records of compliance efforts, including policies, procedures, and audit reslts.
+- [ ] **Maintain Comprehensive Record**: Keep detailed records of compliance efforts, including policies, procedures, and audit results.

 - [ ] **Update Documentation Regularl**: Review and update compliance documentation periodically to reflect changes in regulations or system operatons.